You're viewing the Inertia.js v2.0 documentation. Upgrade guide →

 ]);

-In this example, Inertia will iterate over the users.data array and attempt to match each item by its id field.
+In the first example, Inertia will iterate over the data array and attempt to match each item by its id field.
 If a match is found, the existing item will be replaced.
 If no match is found, the new item will be appended.

 Combining with deferred props